 - Maria Skłodowska-Curie: the most famous Polish scientist, the first woman to win the Nobel Prize, and the first person to win it in two fields (physics and chemistry), the mother of another Nobel Prize laureate, a friend of Albert Einstein.
 I admire her for her genuine faith in science, knowledge and people.
 She never gave up on learning, even when she was dismissed by the Kraków University or the French Academy of Science because she was a woman.
 Yet she managed to defend her doctorate at the University of Paris and continued her scientific career in France.
 She conducted research and frequently published in France, often jointly with her husband (they won the first Nobel Prize together).
-She contributed largely to the medical treatment of French soldiers during World War I, when she developed mobile radiography units and urged for as quick medical treatment of wounded army men as possible.
+She contributed largely to the medical treatment of French soldiers during World War I, when she developed mobile radiography units and urged for a quick medical treatment of wounded army men.
+A great French documentary “Women at War 1914-1918”, available on Netflix, explores this story.
 She also supported the Polish cause – the struggle to restore the independence of Poland.